Frequently Asked Questions

 How do I apply for financial aid?

-To start the financial planning, go to the Radford University Carilion Financial Aid web page.
+To start financial planning, go to the Radford University Carilion Financial Aid web page.
 You need to fill out and submit the Free Application for Federal Student Aid.
 Our College FAFSA code is 003732.
 All students interested in federal financial aid for college and graduate school need to complete this application to determine eligibility for Stafford loans (the Federal Student Loan Program).

 You should start this process even before you receive an admissions decision from the Program.
 The FAFSA has no bearing on the application decision.